GHOST-Aram/zero-docs/auth/auth.md

 # auth module
 The auth module includes an Authenticator class.
 The class encapsulates methods for configuration authentication strategy, initializing authentication, controlling authorization, and other methods related to user authentication and authorization.

-The module exports the following.
+The module exports the following:

 `Authenticator`: a class.
 `authenticator`: an instance of the authenticator class.